- 1 Objective of the game

 (Standard Option for Base Game / Additional Option for Expansion Game)

 - (B) The player draws one Encounter card and receives a bonus:

-- Annaibito - Draw the indicated panoramas, if completed draw a panoramas of your choice.
+- Annaibito - Draw the indicated panorama, if completed draw a panorama of your choice.

 - Kuge - Gain 3 coins.

 - Miko - Add 1 point and 1 coin to the Temple (from the bank)

 - Shokunin - Draw a Souvenir card and score those points.

 - Itamae - Pay a coin to draw a meal card; add it if you don't already own it and score 6 points.